20+ Coolest Train Cake Ideas to Inspire Your Birthday Cake Decorating

 I’m afraid I can’t claim originality for this train cake as I used the design from Debbie Browne’s Character cake book.
 The basic cake is Maderia 12 x 8 and cut into 3 equal rectangular shapes (4 x 8 ) which are placed on top of sandwiched with butterfilling / jam.
 The train shape is cut appropriately.
 Debbie goes into great detail in her book and it takes quite a while !!!
 But I think the end result is worth it.

 My son Larkin loves trains so when he wanted a train cake for his 3rd birthday I started with a 3D train cake mold for the actual cake.
 Candy faces for the passengers in the windows and the engineer and mallow mar cookies for the wheels.
-The train cars were made with candy molds and mini Oreos for wheels.
-The train cars were filled with pretzels for logs and other edibles.
+The train cars are made with candy molds and mini Oreos for wheels.
+The train cars are filled with pretzels for logs and other edibles.
 Everyone loved the way it turned out and since it was so long it was the table centerpiece as well…

 My three year old son is a huge Thomas fan!
 This really easy train cake idea came from my husband.
-I baked the cake (one box mix) in three different sized, round dishes: a 9" round cake pan, a 5" round dish, and a small custard dish.
+I baked the cake (one box mix) in three different sized, round dishes: a 9″ round cake pan, a 5″ round dish, and a small custard dish.
 I stacked these asymmetrically and cut off part of the middle layer to form a slope.
 After frosting the entire thing in green frosting, I piped on train tracks winding up the cake (black frosting is easy to make by adding black paste coloring to chocolate frosting.)
 I added a “tunnel” (big black dot at the end of the tracks) at the base, and placed the smaller Thomas trains onto the tracks.
 I also made a blue cakeboard for water surrounding the ” island of Sodor .”
 Very quick and easy train cake!

 I made this Thomas the Train cake for my three year-old nephew Zach who just loves Thomas.
 It was such a joy to see his face light up as soon as I brought this cake to their house.

 I like to use edible decorations on my cakes as much as possible.
-I made The Thomas the Tank Engine image on top of the cake out of white chocolate candy wafers tinted to match the colors of the Thomas image I Xeroxed from a Thomas book.
-I enlarged this image 300x.
+I made The Thomas the Tank Engine image on top of the cake out of white chocolate candy wafers tinted to match the colors of the Thomas image.
+They were Xeroxed from a Thomas book.
+Then I enlarged this image 300x.
 I put a parchment paper on top of the Xerox copy, and then traced and filled the image using the tinted melted candy wafers.
 The image “slab” peels off after it has set for a few minutes.
 I placed it on an angle so Zach and the other kids can easily see it from where they’re seated.